lllyasviel/MangaCraft/readme_en.md

 You will be able to colorize the left image into the right image with my assistance.

-# Step 1: Download the sample
+# Step 1: Download the sample.

 First, please download sample manga from the link below.

 [Click here to download sample](https://raw.githubusercontent.com/style2paints/style2paints.github.io/master/p2.jpg)

-# Step 2: Familiar with the UI
+# Step 2: Familiar with the UI.

 Since the UI is the only way we can communicate with each other, please read the instruction carefully.